v2saumb/LinuxServerConfiguration/README.md

 Unattended-Upgrade::Mail "v2saumb@gmail.com";

 ...
-#Un comment and set to true to recieve a mail on error
+#Un comment and set to true to receive a mail on error
 Unattended-Upgrade::MailOnlyOnError "true";

 #save and exit.